 Seattle Language & Culture Institute: Day Program

-The Seattle Language and Culture Institute is an opportunity for middle and high school students to take part in a two-week global experience (July 24-August 5) on the University of Washington campus in Seattle, Washington.
+The Seattle Language and Culture Institute is an opportunity for middle and high school students to take part in a two-week global experience (July 24-August 4) on the University of Washington campus in Seattle, Washington.
 For information about the residential program option, click here.
-The registration deadline for day program participants is June 1.
+The registration deadline for day program participants has been extended to July 5.